Oscar Pistorius: Second prison term

-Sentence appeals
+Sentence appeals and parole proceedings

-On 19 September 2017, it was confirmed that the SCA would hear the state's arguments appealing to extend Pistorius's sentence on 3 November 2017, with its final ruling being confirmed on 24 November 2017.
+The SCA heard the state's arguments appealing to extend Pistorius's sentence on 3 November 2017, with its final ruling being confirmed on 24 November 2017.

 On 24 November 2017, the SCA increased Pistorius's jail sentence to 13 years and five months.
 Prosecutors had argued that the six-year term was too short.
 The SCA ruled his sentence be increased to 15 years, less time already served.

 On 19 December 2017, it was confirmed that Pistorius had filed papers with the Constitutional Court to appeal the newly increased sentence and have his previous six-year sentence reinstated.
-On 9 April 2018, it was confirmed that on 28 March 2018 the appeal was dismissed by the courts; Pistorius will not be eligible for parole until at least 2023.
+On 9 April 2018 the appeal was dismissed by the courts; Pistorius was not to be eligible for parole until at least 2023.

+In March 2023 it was announced that a parole board would consider an early release for Pistorius on 31 March, despite him serving just half of his sentence.
+Pistorius' release was opposed by Barry and June Steenkamp, Reeva Steenkamp's parents.
+Ahead of the hearing, June Steenkamp said Pistorius was "not remorseful or rehabilitated".
+According to his parole lawyer, Pistorius had been a model prisoner, a factor taken into account for parole.
+If he had been granted parole, the parole board would have had several options ranging from full parole to day parole, or correctional supervision.
+Pistorius was denied parole, with a lawyer for the Steenkamp family stating that "we were … advised at this point in time that it has been denied and it will be considered again in one year's time".

+On 24 November 2023, it was announced that Pistorius was to be released on parole.
+Reeva Steenkamp's mother, June Steenkamp, did not oppose his parole because she "simply cannot muster the energy to face him again at this stage".

+Pistorius was released on parole on 5 January 2024 with conditions in place until his sentence expires on 5 December 2029.

 Steenkamp Foundation

-Reeva Steenkamp's mother forgave Pistorius during his trial.
-She founded the Reeva Steenkamp Foundation to help prevent similar cases in the future.
+Reeva Steenkamp's mother told the hosts of the British television programme This Morning that she had forgiven Pistorius during his trial.
+She founded the Reeva Steenkamp Foundation to help prevent "similar cases" in the future.

 In popular culture

 An unofficial biopic based on public records titled Oscar Pistorius: Blade Runner Killer, was aired on 18 November 2017 on South African TV.
 The movie was made without the consent of either the Pistorius or Steenkamp families.
 The Pistorius family threatened legal action against Lifetime Movies, the American television network that produced the movie.

-On 1 August 2018, Amazon Prime released a four-part documentary series on its video service titled Pistorius; the episodes are titled "The Dream", "Valentine's Day", "A Good Day to Tell You That I Love You" and "The Man Who Wasn't There".
+However, the lawsuit never went to trial.

-On 27 September 2020, ESPN released a four-part documentary series on its streaming service ESPN+ titled The Life and Trials of Oscar Pistorius.
+In 2018, Amazon Prime released a four-part documentary series on its video service titled Pistorius.
+A four-part documentary titled The Life and Trials of Oscar Pistorius aired on ESPN+ in 2020.